Perondas/arsr.VR/README.md

 It is possible to set variables on units and vehicles to mark them for a specific side or overrule the general settings.

+It is important that the variables are set for the server, as all calculation and checking is done on it, that is why the synchronisation flag (third option of `setVariable`) is set to `true` in the examples.

 ### **arsr_receptionAllowed**

 _Boolean_